Genealogy-valued Feller diffusion: Concepts and main results

+We calculate both sides.
 Calculations similar to those in Remark~\ref{r.1207} show that in the non-critical case only a Feynman-Kac term to the conditional dual for $\wh\mfU$ because the effect of the non-criticality resides in the total masses.
 This term is given by

 Thus, there is a \emph{reweighting} of the critical finite sampled trees which arise as time-inhomogeneous coalescent trees, longer branches are more or less favored depending on the sign of $a$.